Wernicke’s encephalopathy is a condition that affects the brain. The main cause of this condition is alcohol abuse.

 The key to treating Wernicke’s is thiamine.
 Wernicke’s is caused by a thiamine deficiency, so this needs to be replaced.

 If caught early, and treated effectively, it can take as little as a few days for WE to be reversed.
-The patient needs to be taken to hospital as soon as WE is suspected, and put on a thiamine drip.
-Provided the damage is not too severe, they can be cured very quickly.
+The patient needs to be taken to the hospital as soon as WE is suspected, and put on a thiamine drip.

 One of the unfortunate things about WE is that it is hard to diagnose.
 This is a problem because speedy diagnosis is necessary for treatment to be effective.